Drazerr/volley-practice/README.md

 ## Volley Name Analysis API:
 This project exposes a single GET endpoint, which performs name-analysis based on 2-3 query params.
 It will return a payload consisting of some metadata and a list of phrases which best describe you.
 Through the magic of hashing, we guarantee that each input always returns the same results.
-Through the magic of caching, we are able to keep that guarantee even if the underlying data source changes..
+Through the magic of caching, we are able to keep that guarantee even if the underlying data source changes.

 ```ts
 name: string - your name (required)